-- 2.1 The Legal Advisor under the direction of the Clerk shall compile and maintain Contract Procedure Rules known as the CPRs and advise on their implementation and interpretation. - 2.2 Every contract made by the Board or on its behalf shall comply with all relevant International and domestic legislation, and these CPRs. - 2.3 It shall be a condition of any contract between the Board and any other body for the carrying out of any of the Board's contract functions that they comply with these CPRs. - 2.4 All Officers and Directors shall comply with these CPRs. - 2.5 These CPRs may only be suspended by the Board.
+- 2.1 The Legal Advisor under the direction of the Clerk shall compile and maintain Contract Procedure Rules known as the CPRs and advise on their implementation and interpretation. - 2.2 Every contract made by the Board or on its behalf shall comply with all relevant International and domestic legislation inclusive of the Relevant UK Procurement Legislation, and these CPRs.

+- 2.3 It shall be a condition of any contract between the Board and any other body for the carrying out of any of the Board's contract functions that they comply with these CPRs. - 2.4 All Officers and Directors shall comply with these CPRs. - 2.5 These CPRs may only be suspended by the Board.